Supplement: Possible Key Performance Indicators for Departments

 6. Passing or

-DFW Rate
+DFW Rates

 The percentage of students enrolled in a course who received a grade of D, F, or W (withdrew from the course).
 This is often used as an inverse measure of how well the course supports student success.